Estijos, Latvijos ir Lietuvos karinis paveldas 1918-1991 m.

 Wars of Independence 1918-1920

-LatviaLatvia's War of Independance
+LatviaLatvia's War of Independence

 Germany withdrew from Latvia at the end of World War I, but a few days after the proclamation of the country’s independence, the Red Army of Soviet Russia invaded.
-The war ended with a peace treaty between Latvia and Russia which was signed on August 11, 1920, and in which Russia “recognises without any objection the independence, existence and sovereignty of the Latvian state and willingly and for all time eternal waves all sovereign rights which belonged to Russia in relation to the nation and land of Latvia.”
+The war ended with a peace treaty between Latvia and Soviet Russia which was signed on August 11, 1920, and in which Russia “recognises without any objection the independence, existence and sovereignty of the Latvian state and willingly and for all time eternal waves all sovereign rights which belonged to Russia in relation to the people and land of Latvia.”

-LatviaEstonia'a War of Independance
+LatviaEstonia'a War of Independence

 The Red Army invaded the Estonian border town of Narva on November 28, 1918 marking the start of the war.
 After more than a year of fighting on multiple fronts Estonia managed to beat it back.
 A peace treaty with Russia was signed in Tartu on February 2, 1920, with Russia recognising Estonia’s independence for all time eternal and the two countries agreeing on their territorial borders.